danmx/sigil/doc/sigil_ssh.md

-      --os-user string   specify an instance OS user which will be using sent public key (default "ec2-user") --port int         specify ssh port (default 22) --pub-key string   local public key that will be send to the instance, ignored when gen-key-pair is true --target string    specify the target depedning on the type --type string      specify target type: instance-id/private-dns/name-tag (default "instance-id")
+      --os-user string   specify an instance OS user which will be using sent public key (default "ec2-user") --port int         specify ssh port (default 22) --pub-key string   local public key that will be send to the instance, ignored when gen-key-pair is true --target string    specify the target depending on the type --type string      specify target type: instance-id/private-dns/name-tag (default "instance-id")
 ```